mariehenniges/BI_flora_thesis_appendices/README.md

 **Supporting Method S4.2 Phylogenetic tree of BI species AND cytotypes as TREE file.** Based on the phylogeny Supporting Method S2.1, cytotypes are attached as sister branches, increasing the phylogeny to 2,742 tips.

-## Appendix 4 - Supporting information for Chapter 5